mratzenb/cloud-computing-WS20/documentation/minikube.md

 Once the pods are up and running, the last thing to do is to run the frontend-service:

       docker run -p 4200:80 mratzenb/smart-mirror:frontend-service

+And to configure the port forwarding for the weather- and traffic-service:

+      kubectl port-forward service/weather-service 8081:8080
+      kubectl port-forward service/traffic-service 8080:8080